-The Data Protection Act and General Data Protection Regulation (GDPR) 2016 do not prevent school staff from sharing information with relevant agencies without the consent of parents, where that information may help to protect a child.
+The Data Protection Act 2018 and General Data Protection Regulation (GDPR) 2016 do not prevent school staff from sharing information with relevant agencies without the consent of parents, where that information may help to protect a child.

-21. Confidentiality and Information Sharing
+22. Confidentiality and Information Sharing

-All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil, family and staff involved but also to ensure that information being released into the public domain does not compromise evidence.
+The school will manage and share confidential information about children in line with Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil, family and staff involved, but also to ensure that information being released into the public domain does not compromise evidence.